Sign in

 Typically, when a part is overmolded, the substrate is made up of a more rigid plastic or metal, while the overmolded material is softer and provides additional function to the part.
 (Credit: Pelham Plastics)

 Overmolding.
 Overmolding is a process by which plastic is injection molded on top of a prefabricated component of similar or different material type.
 Typically, the substrate is made up of a more rigid plastic or metal, while the overmolded material is softer and provides additional function to the part.
-There are two main overmolding methods: pick and overmolding and two-shot overmolding.
+There are two main overmolding methods: pick and place overmolding and two-shot overmolding.
 Both methods accomplish the same task.

 In pick and place overmolding, the substrate is manufactured as part of a subassembly process (either using a different machine/mold or by a third-party supplier) and is manually loaded into the mold by an operator or automation.
 Plastic resin is then melted and injected into the mold, where it adheres to the substrate.
 The substrate can also be strategically designed so that it creates a mechanical interlock with the overmolded component, allowing for even greater bond strength.
 In two-shot overmolding, the substrate is manufactured and then immediately moved to a separate mold or another injection station within the same mold, where overmolding occurs.
 This transfer is completed mechanically by the machine itself, without the need for operators to intervene between shots.